ClickOnce Deployment for Visual C++ Applications

 To deploy a Visual C++ application using ClickOnce, you first have to build a ClickOnce Application Manifest and a ClickOnce Deployment Manifest using the Mage.exe (Manifest Generation and Editing Tool) or its graphical user interface version (for information, see MageUI.exe (Manifest Generation and Editing Tool, Graphical Client)).

 You first use Mage.exe to build the application manifest; the resulting file will have the extension .manifest.
 You then use Mage.exe to build the deployment manifest; the resulting file will have the extension .application.
 You then sign the manifests.

-The application manifest must specify the target processor (x86, x64, or Itanium).
-See Deploying 64-bit Applications for information on these options.
+The application manifest must specify the target processor (x86, x64, or ARM).
+See Deploying Prerequisites for 64-bit Applications for information on these options.